Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Intrinsic and extrinsic bias evaluations

 \subsection{LLMs}

-As the dominant paradigm shifted towards LLMs, so did conceptualization of what is considered ``intrinsic.”
+As the dominant NLP paradigm shifted towards LLMs, so did what is considered ``intrinsic.''
 In contrast to static word embedding models, LLMs contain dynamic embeddings that change with context.
-By design, they are inherently capable of next-word prediction, a task that can be applied to numerous particular objectives.
 To evaluate bias in this paradigm, \citet{guo2021detecting} developed an extension of WEAT, the Contextualized Embedding Association Test (CEAT).
 Another paper on the intrinsic-extrinsic connection, \citet{cao2022intrinsic}, adapted to this shifting paradigm with numerous experiments on 19 models, primarily variants of BERT and GPT-2.
-In this study, they considered CEAT and two other benchmarks--StereoSet \citep{nadeem2020stereoset} and ILPS \citep{kurita2019measuring}--as ``intrinsic metrics," even though they are not based on the embedding space itself but on the log probabilities of words in text that can evoke stereotypes.
+In this study, they considered CEAT and two other benchmarks--StereoSet \citep{nadeem2020stereoset} and ILPS \citep{kurita2019measuring}--as ``intrinsic metrics,'' even though they are not based on the embedding space itself but on the log probabilities of words in text that can evoke stereotypes.
 These probabilities constitute task performance in the sense that they reflect the next-word predictions of a non-zero temperature LLM over many trials.